 Together, those moves changed what was possible.
 “Crisis turned us into more of an enabling environment,” Benjamin said.

-With no single site able to absorb the need quickly, CLAM pursued a scattered-site approach across West Marin — acquiring small, relatively turnkey properties, negotiating master leases, and developing interim housing such as tiny homes on wheels.
 One site alone is expected to host 14 interim homes, while other acquisitions have already allowed six families — about 30 people — to move into stable housing, many just before the holidays.
 Additional sites are in development or negotiation, creating a path to stabilize all displaced households while permanent housing is planned and financed.

 Tomales Bay, West Marin.